cville/conduct/README.md

 * A third offense resulting in a warning from staff
 * Continuing to harass after any "No" or "Stop" instruction
 * A pattern of harassing behavior, with or without warnings
-* Any harrasment including physical contact (e.g., punching or groping someone)
+* Any harassment including physical contact (e.g., punching or groping someone)
 * Any intentional (including non-physical) offense (e.g., taking up-skirt photos)
 * Organizers and local authorities should be contacted when appropriate.

-### Public statements
+### Public Statements

 As a general rule, organizers should not make any public statements about the behavior of individual people during or after the event.